 Fall Semester

-Intermediate Policy requirement - may partially fulfill Gen. Ed.
-Distribution: Social Sciences 3
+Intermediate Natural Science (may partially fulfill Gen. Ed.
+Distribution: Natural Sciences) 3

 Spring Semester

-ECON 2010 Principles of Microeconomics (Economics requirement - first course - partially fulfills Gen. Ed.
+ECON 2010 Principles of Microeconomics (Economics requirement; partially fulfills Gen. Ed.
 Distribution: Social Sciences) 4

 Year Three